MaxMcIntyre/Year3-Notes/cs346/cs346-notes.md

 * Normalisation:
     * If a query needs information from more than one table, it must join them
     * Joins are very computationally expensive - scalability issues
-    * NoSQL would store data in an de-normalised table
+    * NoSQL would store data in a de-normalised table
         * Don't care about repeating groups or non-atomic values
         * Sacrifice space - don't care about redundancy
         * Leave it to the application to care about the integrity of redundant information